-"Ever Again” paints a dire picture of anti-Semitism in contemporary Europe, attributing the recent rise in violence to religious fanaticism and neo-Nazi-spawned hatred.
-A more balanced approach might have made it more insightful and educational.
+A catalog of symptoms rather than a search for causes or cures, “Ever Again” paints a dire picture of anti-Semitism in contemporary Europe, attribut-ing the recent rise in violence to religious fanaticism and neo-Nazi-spawned hatred.
+These phenomena are undoubtedly factors in the desecrations, physical assaults and suicide bombings.
+But, since the docu will likely find its home in the educational market, a more balanced approach might have made it more insightful and educational.

 Produced by Moriah Films, a division of the Simon Wiesenthal Center in Los Angeles, “Ever Again” is revelatory regarding several militant Moslem leaders who advocate violence against Jews: Omar Bakri Mohammed, for instance, the London-based Is-lamic cleric, or such demagogic leaders as Antwerp’s Jew-hating Abou Jahjah.

 But director Richard Trank and his co-producer, Marvin Hier, who is a rabbi, engage in a bit of their own bombast.
 Recalling a meeting with Jacques Chirac, Hier says the French president told an anecdote about a university-educated Mos-lem who planned to return to Palestine to “kill Jews.”
 While Chirac blamed the young gradu-ate’s radical feelings on the “hu-miliation” he and Arabs like him have suffered, Hier preferred to blame “fanaticism.”

 Both were right, in their way.
 But without acknowledging what makes young Arabs so easily indoctrinated into a fundamentalist Islamic worldview, Hier can hardly claim the high road in the debate.